Hareesh108/code-canary/README.md

 # Code Canary 🐤

-> Your friendly AI coding companion.
+> Your friendly, privacy-friendly AI coding companion.
+All AI runs locally in your browser with WebGPU acceleration.

 ---